 Make your drills competitive

 During stationary drills they were partners and both had bad body language and attitudes.
-So what I did was tell the group of 12 players that we would now compete for candy.
-They erupted in excitement!
+When I told the group of 12 players that we would compete for candy, they erupted in excitement!

 Find it in you to choose to treat drills like they are a competition.”
 All of them responded well and it’s moments like this that build character in people.